gyanprayaga/DocStamper/README.md

 - `FILE_TO_BUNDLE_MAP`: Configure how you want each file to mapped from your file system into the bundle

-### Load files
+### Running

+1. Make sure to modify the `settings.py` as needed.
+2. Run `convert_to_pdf.py` to convert any DOCX files to PDFs.
+3. Run `script.py`.
+4. Enjoy your bundled, Bates stamped TIFF files!

+## Loadfiles

-The load files are created in two formats: OPT and DAT.
+What are load files?
+Well, the are files used by document management software to extract and process large numbers of documents quickly.
+Most document processing software uses load files created in two formats: OPT and DAT.

 The Concordance DAT format used in the DAT file follows a similar schema to a CSV file but instead of using comma delimiters, it uses the registered trademark